 Caitlin is co-founder of the duo “Ascending” with violinist Tricia Bonner (www.ascendingduo.com).
 Since the opening concert in 2015, “Ascending” has successfully commissioned and premiered thirteen compositions from composers around the world, concertizing across the United States from Brooklyn, NY to Mansfield, TX.
 Caitlin earned her MM and BM in Piano Performance from Butler University.
 She relocated to Savannah, Georgia, in 2018.

 A native of London, Ontario, Joel Tangjerd began cello studies at the age of 4, and piano studies at the age of 5; achieving a Bachelor of Music and a Master of Music from Western University.
 He is currently pursuing a Doctorate in Historical Performance at the University of Toronto.

-Evan Bowen is a Toronto-based percussionist from St. John’s, Newfoundland with a deep appreciation for improvisation, rhythmic obfuscation, found sound, and theatricality in his performance practice.
-He is also the percussionist-in-residence for Caution Tape Sound Collective, Evan has used these sonic interests to expand the percussive repertoire with new pieces written for him as soloist and as a member of unconventional chamber ensembles.
+Evan Bowen is a Toronto-based percussionist from St. John’s, Newfoundland.
+A deep appreciation for improvisation, rhythmic obfuscation, found sound, and theatricality informs his performance practice.
+Over the past three seasons, as the percussionist-in-residence for Caution Tape Sound Collective, Evan has used these sonic interests to expand the percussive repertoire with new pieces written for him as soloist and as a member of unconventional chamber ensembles.

 Freelance conductor based in Toronto, Pratik Gandhi currently serves as music director of the Rouge River Winds and of Soup Can Theatre, and resident conductor of the Toy Piano Composers Ensemble, as well as Vice Chair of the Concert Band Division for MusicFest Canada.